COVID-19 Information for GVSU's Education Programs

 Academic FAQs

 Faculty carefully plan each semester.
-As we are able, seminars and professional development will be offered in-person, online synchronously (everyone online/in class at same time), or in a hybrid format.
-Please refer to the Banner schedule to determine specifically how your seminars, professional development, and other associated education courses will be formatted.
+As able, seminars and professional development will be offered in-person, online synchronously (everyone online/in class at the same time), or in a hybrid format.
+Please refer to the Banner schedule to identify the format for your seminars, professional development, and other associated education courses.

-Regardless of format, all students will be expected to fulfill the requirements that are indicated on the course syllabus.
-Any concerns related to the ability to meet specified deadlines should be addressed with your seminar instructor, your University Field Coordinator, or course instructor.
+Regardless of the format, all students are expected to fulfill the requirements indicated on the course syllabus.
+Any concerns related to meeting specified deadlines should be addressed with your seminar instructor, University Field Coordinator, or course instructor.

 It depends on your individual circumstance.
 The GVSU Incomplete Grade Policy must be followed.
 All clinical field requirements must be satisfactorily completed to earn course credit and ensure that the earned grade is posted to the Banner system, prior to recommendation to the state for teacher, administrator, or school counselor certification and graduation.